JKorf/Bitfinex.Net/README.md

 * Reading balances and funds
 * Live updates using the websocket

-Next to that it adds some convenience features like:
+Additionally it adds some convenience features like:
 * Configurable rate limiting
 * Autmatic logging